jasrys/laravel-crud/README.md

 # laravel-crud
 CRUD generator package for Laravel

-## Why is this better than all the other Laravel CRUD generators?
+## Why yet another CRUD generator?

 I needed a package to quickly whip up simple models, resource controllers, migrations, feature tests, factories, routes, and views quickly, and none of the other packages I found fit the way I prefer to structure my projects.

 ## Installation

 Run `composer require jasrys/laravel-crud`.
 The `CrudServiceProvider` will be auto-discovered if your version of Laravel supports it.
-Otherwise, add a reference to `\Jasrys\Crud\CrudServiceProvider::class` in the `providers` array of your `config/app.php` file.
+Otherwise, add a reference to `Jasrys\Crud\CrudServiceProvider::class` in the `providers` array of your `config/app.php` file.

 ## Creating CRUD Models